 • Massachusetts passed a law encouraging the brewing and consumption of beer and ale.

-Consistent with the actions of 1789, New Hampshire decided not to tax brewing property.
+New Hampshire chose not to tax brewing property.

-Bostwick, W. The Brewer’s Tale: a History of the World According to Beer.
-NY: Norton, 2014.
+- Bostwick, W. The Brewer’s Tale: a History of the World According to Beer.
+NY: Norton.

-Burnett, J. Liquid Pleasures: a Social History of Drinks in Modern Britain.
-London: Routledge, 1999.
+- Burnett, J. Liquid Pleasures: a Social History of Drinks in Modern Britain.
+London: Routledge.
 (17th century to present.)

-Combrune, M. The Theory and Practice of Brewing.
-London: J. Haberkorn, 1762.
+- Combrune, M. The Theory and Practice of Brewing.
+London: J. Haber.